lrasata/question-workflow-app/README.md

 # Question-workflow-app (work in progress)
 This is a full-stack project.
 The backend is built with **Strapi** and the frontend is built with **React + Vite**

 It allows admin users to define a collection of questions and possible answers on the Strapi Admin panel.
-Then on the frontend a workflow of questions can be set so the end-users is able to access them and select an option.
+Then on the frontend a workflow of questions can be set so end-users are able to access them and select answers to questions.

 ## Installation and Setup Instructions
 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.